Barbara Sinatra, widow of Frank Sinatra, dies at 90

 Sinatra remained actively involved in the facility which bore her name.

-In March the Children's Hospital Los Angeles partnered with the center to raise $250,000 for services for children and their families being treated at both facilities, according to KESQ.
+In March the Children's Hospittal Los Angeles partnered with the center to raise $250,000 for services for children and their families being treated at both facilities, according to KESQ.